New Executable: Compatibility

 While designed for 16-bit OSes, NE executables can be run on 32-bit Windows.
 Beginning with Windows Vista, icon resources inside New Executables are not extracted and shown even by the 32-bit shell.
 64-bit versions of Windows completely lack native support for running NE executables, because 64-bit Windows cannot run 16-bit programs on the processor without the help of an emulator.

 Due to the rare and fairly complex nature of these files, only a few .EXE packers support it: WinLite, PackWin, PKLite 2.01, and SLR Optloader or NeLite for OS/2.
 The NE format is also still used as (non-executable) container for .fon Microsoft Windows bitmapped fonts.

 DOS stub

 New (NE), linear (LX), and portable (PE) executables retain the DOS MZ format file header for backward compatibility with DOS.
-When run under DOS, a so-called DOS stub is executed which usually prints a "This program cannot be run in DOS mode " message and exits.
+When run under DOS, a so-called DOS stub is executed which usually prints "This program cannot be run in DOS mode" or "This program requires Microsoft Windows" and exits.
 This constitutes a minimal form of a so-called fat binary.
-Windows 1.0 executables, however, have their file header formatted in such a way that DOS refuses to run them with the "Program too big to fit in memory" error message; see Windows 1.0 Features.